-Teacher Qualifications / Staff Profile Number of Teachers 5.
+Teacher Qualifications / Staff Profile Number of Teachers 3.
+Those teachers at the NESA Teacher Accreditation Highly Accomplished level.
+0 4.
+Those teachers at the NESA Teacher Accreditation Lead level.
+0 5.
 Teachers with recognised qualifications to teach Religious Education.
-15 6.
+13 6.
 Number of staff identifying as Indigenous employed at the school.
-1 7.
+0 7.
 Total number of non-teaching staff employed at the school.
-0
+7